 And although we can continue to coach them on how to do a job well, don’t expect older kids and teens to clean to your standards.
-Again, more than anything it’s worth it to instead focus on the responsible mindset you’re nurturing in your kids.
+Again, it’s more important to focus on the responsible mindset you’re nurturing in your kids than the actual outcome.

 Popular resources to help with kids chores

-Chores are easier when kids know what they need to do and how to do the tasks they’ve been assigned.
+Chores are easier when kids know what they need to do and how to do them.
+These resources can help.